Tomás Nido

-Tomás Enrique Nido Vicéns (born April 12, 1994) is a Puerto Rican professional baseball catcher in the Detroit Tigers organization.
-He has previously played in Major League Baseball (MLB) for the New York Mets and Chicago Cubs.
+Tomás Enrique Nido Vicéns (born April 12, 1994) is a Puerto Rican professional baseball catcher in the Boston Red Sox organization.
+He has previously played in Major League Baseball (MLB) for the New York Mets, Chicago Cubs, and Detroit Tigers.
 He made his MLB debut in 2017 with the Mets.

 Early life

 Nido was born to two sport lineages that have represented Puerto Rico internationally.
 His mother is multi-sport athlete Liana Vicens, who competed as a swimmer in the 1968 Summer Olympics (at the age of 11), while his father, Tomás Nido Sr., won a medal in tennis at the 1982 Central American and Caribbean Games and played tennis at Louisiana State University.
 He is also the grandson of former member of the Puerto Rico national basketball team, Enrique Vicéns.
 The "Best Player in the World" of the 1959 FIBA World Championship Juan "Pachín" Vicéns is his great uncle.
 His uncles Michael Vicens and Miguel Nido were also professional athletes (in basketball and tennis respectively).
 Another, Carlos Nido, played tennis collegiately at Indiana University.

 Nido was born in Guaynabo, Puerto Rico.
 He grew up in Puerto Rico and played baseball at the Puerto Rico High School Baseball Academy.
 While in high school he moved to Oviedo, Florida, to play his last two years of high school baseball in the continental United States and lived with the family of a teammate.
 When that teammate graduated, Nido's mother moved to Florida to live with him.

 Nido attended Orangewood Christian School in Maitland, Florida.
 He committed to attend Florida State University to play college baseball for the Florida State Seminoles.